MARCspec/MARCspec/marc-spec.md

 - with the operator ```!~``` none of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.
 - with the operator ```?``` by the right hand *subTerm* referenced data exists.
 - with the operator ```!``` by the right hand *subTerm* no referenced data exists.
-- one of the *chained subTerm sets* is validated as true (OR) and all other *repeated subSpecs* are validated as true.
+- one of the *chained subTermSets* is validated as true (OR) and all other *repeated subSpecs* are validated as true.
 - all of the *repeated subSpecs* are validated as true (AND).

 A *subSpec* is __false__, if